🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 Dromeas stands as a testament to the intersection of art and motion, offering a distinctive and captivating spectacle for all who venture into its presence in Athens.

-Suggested itinerary near Dromeas, The Glass Runner of Athens: A Sculpture in Motion
+Start with Dromeas, The Glass Runner of Athens: A Sculpture in Motion, then continue with nearby places selected by Secret World.

 Morning